 Operating segments are reported in a manner consistent with the internal reporting provided to the chief operating decision-maker.
-The chief operating decision-maker, who is responsible for allocating resources and assessing performance of the operating segment, has been identified as the Managing Board of NIBC Holding.
-For details of NIBC Holding's operating segments see note 1.
+The chief operating decision-maker, who is responsible for allocating resources and assessing performance of the operating segment, has been identified as the Managing Board of NIBC.
+For details of NIBC's operating segment see note 1.